RescueSocial/Amber-Heard_Disinformation_Operations_Bots/- Study Case - Effects, Risks, Origins/ReadMe.md

   We circle back to this after our analysis of 6 social media platforms, of which demonstrate bot activities and high threats.
 We further left this out until more completion due to the issues that could have harmed the data scientists doing their work.

-However, we provided articles for understanding for the researchers to see the importance of studying a real-life case example.
+However, we provided <a href="https://www.newyorker.com/news/news-desk/harvey-weinsteins-army-of-spies">articles</a> for understanding for the researchers to see the importance of studying a real-life case example.

  It's automated, and 2021 to present was high volume as well, effectively destroying Amber Heard.
 The <a href="https://datasociety.net/library/data-voids/">Data Void</a> on her was exploited, where there were comparatively low amounts of data about her until these operations, effectively flooding it.
 It's our interpretation that social media companies need to be encouraged through trusted sources to remove the operations, and that the high volume of abuse, coordination, bots, and influence operations to persecute Amber Heard will never end without connecting cybersecurity, advocacy, data science, 3rd parties, decision-makers, and social network analysis together.